hazur84/Hackintosh-X299-VENTURA/README.md

 # RX6X00 XT (6600; 6800; 6900)

-AMD RX 6600 on Ventura with MacPro or iMacPro SMBIOS AMD Navi cards run fine on Ventura when using iMac SMBIOS with agdpmod=pikera in boot args as the only needed setting.
+AMD RX 6600 on Ventura with MacPro or iMacPro SMBIOS AMD Navi cards run fine on Ventura when using iMac SMBIOS with 'agdpmod=pikera' in boot args as the only needed setting.
 But when using MacPro or iMacPro SMBIOS a lot of users have reported black screen.
 The simplest way to fix this is to add in DeviceProperties of config.plist properties that set Henbury framebuffer for each of the 4 ports of this GPU.

 By default, Radeon framebuffer (ATY,Radeon) is loaded.
 But, in AMDRadeonX6000Framebuffer.kext >> Contents >> Info.plist we can see that AMDRadeonNavi23Controller has ATY,Henbury and 6600 series are Navi 23.
 This is why this framebuffer is selected.